Dexusan/mpv-config/README.md

 - deband settings (deband is off by default)
 ## MKV Settings
 - gpu-hq profile
-- ewa_lanczossharp for scale and scale
+- ewa_lanczossharp for chroma and luma upscale
-- mitchell for dscale
+- mitchell for downscale
 - fullscreen
 - audio and subtitle language preferences to prioritize japanese audio and english subtitles